MoonPoet/xaprb-src/content/blog/2008/01/05/what-is-new-in-maatkit.md

 ### mk-slave-restart

 I've been having a lot of trouble with relay log corruption, so unfortunately this tool has become necessary to use regularly in production.
 As a result I made it quite a bit smarter.
-It can detect relay log corruption, and instead of the usual skip-one-and-continue, it issues a CHANGE MASTER TO, so the slave will discard and re-fetch its relay logs.
-I've also made it capable of monitoring many slaves at once.
-(It discovers slaves via either SHOW SLAVE HOSTS or SHOW PROCESSLIST, so if you point it at a master, it can watch all the master's slaves with a single command).
+It can detect relay log corruption, and instead of the usual skip-one-and-continue, it issues a CHANGE MASTER TO, so the replica will discard and re-fetch its relay logs.
+I've also made it capable of monitoring many replicas at once.
+(It discovers replicas via either SHOW SLAVE HOSTS or SHOW PROCESSLIST, so if you point it at a master, it can watch all the master's replicas with a single command).

 ### mk-table-checksum